 Arup’s digital experts designed a monitoring system to track the bridge’s performance and ensure its structural integrity.
 Our online dashboard monitored the bypass bearing force and strain in real time to inform the predictive maintenance design for the cable replacement scheme.
 Arup’s team analysed the generated data to determine real traffic loads and to easily perform complex structural calculations.

 Besides Galecopper, our data gathering monitoring system was deployed on another four bridge repair programmes for RWS.
 Arup’s system provided a cost-effective solution to bridge management and enabled our client to identify current structure issues and anticipate future maintenance needs.

-Together with our joint venture partners Royal HaskoningDHV and Greisch we have worked on this project as technical manager, site engineer, project and contract manager and managing contractor.
+In a major retrofit between 2013 and 2015, Arup and joint venture partners Royal HaskoningDHV and Greisch have worked on the strengthening of the Galecopper’s orthotropic bridge deck as a technical manager, site engineer, project and contract manager and managing contractor.

 The bridge deck was raised to meet the new standards for navigation on the Rhine as well as strengthened with a layer of high-strength concrete (HSC) to carry the ever-increasing traffic load.